 8. Beyond what has already been shared in your application, what do you believe makes you a strong candidate for admissions to the University of California?

-In my community, I am known as an intelligent girl who is resilient and capable of communicating well.
-However, this is not how they would have described me in the past.
-Most people in the past would have described me as a quiet and cold girl.
+In my community, I am known as an intelligent girl who is resilient and articulate.
+However, this is not how they would have described me in the past: I was known as the quiet and aloof girl.

 During high school, I took many outside-of-school courses offered by universities.
 These courses all included one thing in common: discussion and critique sessions.
-I was timid and quiet, especially when it came to big group discussions.
+I was timid and reticent, especially when it came to big group discussions.
 However, determined to overcome my struggle to speak confidently, I pushed myself to speak up.
-During each session, I listened, watched, and participated attentively to every lesson and discussion session to ensure that I was expanding my knowledge and improving my lacking capabilities.
+Every session, I listened, watched, and participated attentively to the lesson and discussion session to ensure that I was expanding my knowledge and improving my lacking capabilities.
 After carefully observing and participating, not only had I developed various art skills, but I had also come head-on with my weakness – communication – and found a confident voice, both in my art and in every aspect of my life.

-It was an unimaginable butterfly effect arising from one summer camp that turned me, a timid girl, into a girl able to share her thoughts and converse comfortably and confidently.
+It was an unimaginable butterfly effect arising from one summer camp that turned me, a timid girl, into an outspoken girl who can converse comfortably and confidently.
 Ultimately, after much persistence and pushing, I was able to speak comfortably even in unfamiliar situations and big crowds, even becoming a leader of multiple extracurriculars.
-For instance, I use my abilities to provide effective critiques during yearbook/journalism classes or drama classes to help my fellow classmates perfect their creations from layout/page designs to sets and props.
-I also provide suggestions on how they can improve their creations whether it be composition, color, or even sizing.
+For instance, I often provided effective critiques during yearbook in journalism or drama classes to help my fellow classmates perfect their creations from page designs to sets and props.
+I also provided suggestions on how they can improve their creation, be it composition, color, or even sizing.

-These experiences showed me the power of communication that can mobilize and influence change in the individual and in group efforts in positive ways.
-I hope to work alongside my peers to use my communicative skill to establish a community of artists that encourages creative expression and constructive critiques to ensure a well-designed product that creates an impact to our community.
+These experiences showed me the power of communication that can mobilize and influence positive changes in individual and group efforts.
+In the future, I wish to establish a community of artists that encourages creative expression and constructive critiques to create a well-designed, impactful product for our community.

 This essay is consistent: It is clear that you want the officers to perceive you as an articulate and outspoken candidate.
 To exemplify this image, you’ve also pointed out the classes you joined to overcome your timidity.